 - National Survey of Families and Households

-On a personal note, my husband Aaron and I have four sons and enjoy camping around Ohio, and at the National Parks, with our family (we really like the Family Hike-in camping in the Hocking Hills and Kelley’s Island).
+On a personal note, my husband Aaron and I have four sons and enjoy camping around Ohio and at the National Parks with our family.

 Aristotle and Dante Discover the Secrets of the Universe by Benjamin Alire Saenz, Me Before You by Jojo Moyes, Station Eleven by Emily St. John Mandel, We are All Completely Beside Ourselves by Karen Joy Fowler, Beautiful Ruins by Jess Walter, and The Hundred Foot Journey by Richard C. Morais.

 The Light Between Oceans by M. L. Stedman, The Rosie Project by Graeme Simsion , Where’d You Go Bernadette by Maria Semple, and The Roundhouse by Louise Erdich.

 Find me on the web:

 Blog: Adventures in Human Development and Family Science: Stories and advice from the trenches of conducting interdisciplinary research